igorkamyshev/withease/apps/website/docs/magazine/migration_from_redux.md

 Note, that overload of the `createReduxIntegration` with explicit `reduxStore` allows for better Typescript type inference, but also might result in cyclic dependencies.

-In case if you encountered this issue, you can use "async" setup of the `reduxInterop` object, but will lead to `null`-checks later, because in that case there is a possibility, that Redux Store is not initialized yet, while `reduxInterop` object is already in use.
+In case if you encountered this issue, you can use "async" setup of the `reduxInterop` object, but it will lead to `null`-checks later, because in that case there is a possibility, that Redux Store is not initialized yet, while `reduxInterop` object is already in use.

 See [the package documentation](/redux/) for more details.